-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.
+After Travel Ban, Airlines Scramble To Reroute Crew Members From The U.S.

 Business

-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.

-After Immigration Order, Airlines Scramble To Reroute Some Crew From The U.S.
+After Travel Ban, Airlines Scramble To Reroute Crew Members From The U.S.

-Many travelers were detained in airports after President Trump signed an executive order that temporarily prohibited people from seven Muslim-majority countries from entering the U.S. The order caused widespread chaos and confusion at airports as protesters crowded terminals and agencies struggled to interpret the new rules.
+Many travelers were detained in airports after President Trump signed an executive order that prohibited people from seven Muslim-majority countries from entering the U.S. The order caused widespread chaos and confusion at airports as protesters crowded terminals and agencies struggled to interpret the new rules.

 Caught in the middle were the airlines, which were not only dealing with passengers denied entry, but with their employees who might violate the travel ban, too.